abishekthomas/Hello-World/README.md

 git push origin<br />

 # online.html
 I created this file on github account by clicking create new file button.
-Then i wrote the code to donload/get local copy on my machine.
+Then i wrote the code to download/get local copy.

 git pull origin